The Heritage of Daniel Haston

 Source: Page 120 of Volume O of Washington County, TN Marriage Records

-**James Roddey took Samuel Tate to court in Washington County, NC (now TN) for an unpaid debt.
+**James Roddey and Samuel Tate were involved in a court case in Washington County, NC (now TN).
+See the note below.
 Was this the James Roddey who married Elizabeth?
 Col. James Roddy?
 Or someone else?
 Was this Samuel Tate related to David Tate?
 Col. James Roddy and a Samuel Tate were soldiers in the Battle of King's Mountain.

 Source: Samuel Tate of Washington County; writ of fieri facias issued case of James Roddy vs. Samuel Tate; August 22, 1789. (available in East TN State University Archives of Appalachia at Johnson City, TN)